visoredkon/obsidian-vault/English/Dictionary.md

 Cherish: menghargai , sangat menyayangi, sangat mengharapkan
 	Example: "All you can do is to **cherish** the family you have now."
 Cruel: kejam, bengis, ganas
+Deity: dewa, tuhan, ketuhanan
+	Example: "Roxy would have been elevated from god to absolute **deity**."
 Dependable: dapat diandalkan
 Depict: digambarkan (show or represent by a drawing, painting, or other art form.)
 Determination: tekat, penentuan
 Distinguish: membedakan
 Doubt: ragu, sangsi
+Elevated: ditinggikan, yang ditinggikan, tinggi
+	Example: "Roxy would have been **elevated** from god to absolute deity."
 Excuse: dalih, alasan, pernyataan maaf
 	Example: "Then would you hear my **excuse**?"
 Fairly: adil / mendasar